Blue-water navy: China

 The People's Liberation Army Navy (PLAN) is subject to a variety of assessments regarding its capabilities.
-China's ambition towards blue-water capability received much attention, particularly from the United States Congress and Department of Defense, with both acknowledging that China's primary aim was to project power in the First and Second island chains.
-In a 2013 report to Congress, defense experts also asserted that over the coming decades, China would gain the capability to project power across the globe - similar to Britain's 1982 Falklands War.
+China's ambition from a green-water navy to blue-water capabilities received much attention, particularly from the United States Congress and Department of Defense, with both acknowledging that China's primary aim was to project power in the First and Second island chains.

+Since 2008, the PLAN has conducted anti-piracy missions in the Gulf of Aden on a continuous basis.

+In a 2013 report to Congress, defense experts also asserted that over the coming decades, China would gain the capability to project power across the globe – similar to Britain's 1982 Falklands War.
 In 2015, Todd and Lindberg's classification system put the PLAN was a rank four "regional power projection navy".

-In 2020, assessment of United States Naval Institute coined Chinese Navy "in terms of modern warships and submarines China far outstrips any erstwhile naval competitors, except for the United States."
+In 2020, assessments by the United States Naval Institute indirectly considered the Chinese Navy as a blue-water navy in all but its name, coining them "in terms of modern warships and submarines, China far outstrips any erstwhile naval competitors, except for the United States."
+In 2025, China conducted naval exercises in the Tasman Sea, which has been viewed by analysts as evidence of their blue-water navy capabilities.

-Since 2008, the PLAN has conducted anti-piracy missions in the Gulf of Aden on a continuous basis.